One Degree Many Paths

-The O&M faculty study a wide range of topics, from micro-level individual perceptions and capabilities to more macro-level phenomena such as the strategies and performance of organizations, industries, and institutions.
-To do so, we utilize a wide array of research techniques, including experiments, longitudinal event history analysis, computer simulations, survey questionnaires, case studies, and qualitative methods.
+The Organization & Management faculty study a wide range of topics, from micro-level individual perceptions and capabilities to more macro-level phenomena such as the strategies and performance of organizations, industries, and institutions.
+To do so, they utilize a wide array of research techniques, including experiments, longitudinal event history analysis, computer simulations, surveys, and more.